-7. The watering operators must work under the joint direction of the FIM Race Director and the Clerk of the Course, who will consult with the FIM Championship Promotor.
+- 7. The watering operators must work under the joint direction of the FIM Race Director and the Clerk of the Course, who will consult with the FIM Championship Promotor. - 8.
+The provisions of the current FIM Championship Promotor's Organisers Manual also apply and must be respected.